best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 A sinking ship would still report a number of passing unit and integration tests, while the system is failing overall.
 ```

 These tests are much slower to run and can take longer to develop for complex processes.
+However, as these tests are at a "high" level (at the edges of the code,
+where the user or external systems interact), if you refactor your code - you will find end-to-end tests are undamaged whereas low level unit tests need
+modification, as these are tied to implementation.
-Having at least one end-to-end test for your process will ensure that the high-level specification of your code is met.
+Having at least one end-to-end test for your process will ensure that the high-level specification of your code is met; a user story can be verified automatically - but this extends into User Acceptance testing.
 This should validate that your user requirements are met.